Sergio Osmeña Jr.: 1969 presidential campaign

 Osmeña publicly opposed the Marcos administration.

 On April 5, 1969, at the St. Francis Hotel, San Francisco, Marcos exposed Osmeña of collaborating with the Japanese in World War II.

 Later on June 15, Osmeña won the Liberal Party nomination for President of the Philippines, and would run against incumbent President Ferdinand Marcos for the 1969 Philippine presidential election.
-Marcos spent US$50 million in infrastructure projects in an effort to improve the country.
+Marcos spent in infrastructure projects in an effort to improve the country.
 This rapid campaign spending was so massive that it would be responsible for the Balance of Payments Crisis of 1970, whose inflationary effect would cause social unrest leading all the way up to the proclamation of Martial Law in 1972.
-Marcos was reported to have spent Php 100 for every Php 1 that Osmena spent, using up to Php 24 million in Cebu alone.
+Marcos was reported to have spent for every that Osmena spent, using up to in Cebu alone.

 Despite Marcos' win, Osmeña never conceded defeat.

 Subsequent activities and exile

 Following his defeat, Osmeña continued as a leader in the Liberal Party.
 According to historian Joseph Scalice, Osmeña organized a covert organization called the Workshop Group, led by Terry Adevoso, that plotted to assassinate president Marcos in the early 1970s by hiring foreign contract killers.
 The hitmen's numerous attempts were thwarted, however, due to a mole in the organization named Jose Maristela that informed Marcos of their plans.

 On August 21, 1971, Osmeña along with prominent members of the Liberal Party held a proclamation rally at the Plaza Miranda in Quiapo, Manila.
 While on stage with the other Liberal leaders, two hand grenades were thrown on stage, injuring Osmeña.
 The Plaza Miranda bombing injured 95, including Osmeña, and killed nine.
 Afterwards, Osmeña left for the United States and lived in Beverly Hills, Los Angeles, California.

 Marcos proclaimed martial law in September 1972, citing the threat of the Communist Party of the Philippines and the rebellion of the Muslim Independence Movement.
 Marcos also submitted documents to the US Congress charging that the declaration of martial law was also due to a plot to kill him.
 He claimed that Osmeña was a key figure in the plot, although no formal charges were filed against him.
 Osmeña's son, Serge, was captured and imprisoned due to allegations that he was involved in the assassination attempts.